Computer and Internet Law

 Nominet

 Nominet is the registry for the “.uk”, “cymru” and “.wales” internet domains.
-It also offers a dispute resolution service.
+It also offers a dispute resolution service and information security services.
 The Nominet website has a searchable register of domain names and provides information about registering a new name.
 There is also a database of domain name disputes decided by Nominet, together with procedural guidance for dispute resolution.
 News, reports and statistics are available on the site and there is a timeline showing the history of the internet.
+Nominet is a public benefit company registered in the UK.

 Lawdit Solicitors